craft-snippets/Craft-Fathom-Analytics/README.md

 # Fathom Analytics integration

 ## Requirements

-This plugin requires Craft CMS 5.4.0 or later, and PHP 8.2 or later.
+This plugin requires Craft CMS 5.0.0 or later, and PHP 8.2 or later.

 ## Installation

-You can install this plugin from the Plugin Store or with Composer.

-#### From the Plugin Store

-Go to the Plugin Store in your project’s Control Panel and search for “Fathom Analytics integration”.
-Then press “Install”.

-#### With Composer

-Open your terminal and run the following commands:

 ```bash
 # go to the project directory